alanwangwyz/twitter-model/README.md

 ├── JSON					store the data for frontend, mainly graph object ├── Stream					tweet stream and search API
-├── data					price, and tweet data retrieval and manipulation ├── model					model training and development
-└── requirement.txt				our project used modules
+├── data					price, and tweet data retrieval and manipulation ├── model					model training and development (six in total) └── requirement.txt				our project used modules
 ```
 ## Steps to run